Explanation Selection Using Unlabeled Data for Chain-of-Thought Prompting: Problem Formulation

 \subsection{Problem Statement}

-Following the standard chain-of-thought setting \cite{chain}, e assume access to a set of \emph{exemplars} (input-output pairs) $T=\{(q_i,a_i)\}_{i=1:K}$ and \emph{seed explanations} $\tilde{E}=\{\tilde{e}_i\}_{i=1:K}$ annotated for each exemplar in $T$ (one per exemplar).
+Following the standard chain-of-thought setting \cite{chain}, we assume access to a set of \emph{exemplars} (input-output pairs) $T=\{(q_i,a_i)\}_{i=1:K}$ and \emph{seed explanations} $\tilde{E}=\{\tilde{e}_i\}_{i=1:K}$ annotated for each exemplar in $T$ (one per exemplar).
 In addition to $T$, some of our approaches assume access to an \emph{unlabeled development set} $V$ that only includes the inputs, i.e., $V=\{q_i\}_{i=1:M}$.
 Let $\theta$ be the parameters of an LLM.

-Our goal is to find an explanation set $E=\{e_i\}_{i=1:K}$ that maximizes the accuracy when evaluating on unseen test data.
+Our goal is to find an explanation set $E=\{e_i\}_{i=1:K}$ that leads to the best accuracy.
 Each $e_i \in \Sigma^*$ is a natural language explanation expressed in the subword vocabulary $\Sigma$ of the pre-trained language model.
-Past work has optimized many aspects of the in-context learning process, for example, the verbalization of prompts~\cite{deng2022rlprompt,zhang2022tempera}, exemplar selection \cite{fu2022complexity,ye2022comp}, and exemplar order~\cite{lu2022fan}.
-Ours is the first work to optimize the format of explanations in this articular way.
+Past work has optimized many aspects of the in-context learning process, for example, the verbalization of prompts~\cite{deng2022rlprompt,zhang2022tempera}, exemplar selection \cite{ye2022comp}, and exemplar order~\cite{lu2022fan}, whereas our work focuses on optimizing the format of explanations in this particular way.

 Because we assume a very small number of training examples, all of which are going to be included in the prompt, our notion of optimization (our ``training objective'') cannot rely on maximizing the likelihood of labeled training data.
 As we discuss in future sections, we will explore both likelihood-based measures as well as accuracy against pseudo-labeled versions of $V$.
-These objectives are also expensive to evaluate using LLMs, so we will operate under an additional constraint of cost in our methods.
+These objectives are also expensive to evaluate using LLMs, so we will operate under an additional constraint of cost in our methods.\looseness=-1

 \paragraph{Candidate explanations} Directly searching over the combinatorial explanation space of $E$ is intractable.
 Practically, we constrain the space of each $e_i$ by selecting each from a \emph{candidate explanation set} $\hat{E_{i}}=\{\hat{e}_i^{(1)}\ldots \hat{e}_i^{(|\hat{E_{i}}|)}\}$, where each $\hat{e}_i^{(j)}$ denotes a candidate explanation associated with each exemplar $q_i$.
 The candidate explanation sets $\hat{E_{1}}\ldots\hat{E}_{K}$ can be generated by the LLM using a set of manually annotated seed explanations annotated by human $\tilde{E}=\{\tilde{e}_i\}_{i=1:K}$.
 That is, we use the exemplar set $T$ and the seed sets $\tilde{E}$ excluding $(q_i,\tilde{e}_i,a_i)$ to prompt the LLM and draw $N$ (40 in our implementation) samples for $\hat{E}_i$: